youngzliu/WordCounter.Solution/README.md

 ## Setup/Installation Requirements

-* _Ensure that .NET and mono is installed on your computer._
+* _Ensure that .NET and mono are installed on your computer._
 * _Clone this Repository._
-* _Run WordCounter.exe using Mono in the command prompt._
+* _Run Program.exe using Mono in the command prompt._

 ## Support and contact details